discordjs/discord.js/README.md

 ## Contributing
 Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the [documentation](https://discord.js.org/#/docs).
-See [the contributing guide](CONTRIBUTING.md) if you'd like to submit a PR.
+See [the contribution guide](CONTRIBUTING.md) if you'd like to submit a PR.

 ## Help
 If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle